-By cloaking the true nationality of the parent investor, proxy arbitration biases our understanding of which states' investors are the primary beneficiaries of ISDS.
-Figure 4 demonstrates this by plotting two quantities for each state: the number of times an investor from that state has engaged in proxy arbitration as a parent firm (in black), and the number of times an investor filed ISDS indirectly using a conduit entity incorporated in that state (in grey).
-First, note that almost all of the states at the bottom of the graph-the states who are net hosts of conduit subsidiaries-are well-known facilitators of tax avoidance.
+(in grey).
+First, note that almost all of the states at the bottom of the graph-the states who are net hosts of conduit subsidiaries-are well-known facilitators of tax planning.
 While the Netherlands is by far the largest host of conduit entities, other major players include low-CIT jurisdictions (Cyprus, Mauritius, Barbados) and financial centers with large tax treaty portfolios (Switzerland, Luxembourg).
 Second, while the US and the UK are two of the largest home states for investors who engage in proxy arbitration, they also host substantial numbers of conduit entities.
-This is not surprising: both the US and the UK are key faciliators of global tax avoidance.20
+This is not surprising: both the US and the UK are key faciliators of global tax planning.